 Q. What sort of level does my child have to be at, to be considered?

 A. This depends on the type of scholarship you are applying for, and their age.
 But for a sports scholarship, for example, we would expect scholars to be able to show a proven track record of representing their school, probably also a club or county.
-Children are likely to have be participating in the sport for at least a couple of years (depending on age) to demonstrate it is a genuine commitment.
+Children are likely to have been participating in the sport for at least a couple of years (depending on age) to demonstrate it is a genuine commitment.
 Please do contact us if you are unsure whether your child is of the standard needed.
 And don’t forget, everyone is welcome to apply.

 Q. Do you offer 100% scholarships?

 A. Alas, as with the majority of independent schools, we simply cannot give away free places.
 Running a school of our size is a costly concern and we do not have the legacy of many centuries of benefactors.
 The absolute maximum award, for a Four Counties Scholarship, represents 50% of the fees.
 This is awarded in highly exceptional circumstances to very gifted students from state schools in Shropshire, Herefordshire, Powys and Worcestershire.
 Separately, however, families may like to apply for a means-tested bursary which is entirely separate from scholarships and is kept entirely confidential.
 It involves disclosure of a great deal of financial information.
 Please do contact us for a pack.